 Recency bias is the tendency to believe that recently observed patterns will continue into the future, and it’s a powerful force that can influence investor decisions.
 But investors who only take recent performance into account are missing the forest for the trees.
 After all, yesterday’s events shouldn’t determine how tomorrow’s investment decisions are made.

-But the past five years only tell part of the story.
+But the past seven years only tell part of the story.
 A wider look at the chart reveals active and passive have traded the lead in performance over time like two evenly matched racehorses.
 From 2000 to 2009, active outperformed passive nine out of 10 times.
-During the decade before that, passive outperformed active seven out of 10 times.
-And over the course of the past 34 years, active outperformed 16 times, while passive outperformed 18 times.
+During the 1990s, passive outperformed active seven out of 10 times.
+And over the course of the past 35 years, active outperformed 15 times while passive outperformed 20 times.

 We’ve seen that the cyclical nature of active vs. passive investing definitely applies to the Morningstar Large Blend Category.
 The same holds true for other investment categories such as mid-caps, small-caps, and global/international equities.
 And just like performance, investor sentiment moves in cycles.
 If a certain style or asset class is doing well, investors are quick to extol its virtues and pour their money into it.
 It’s no surprise, then, that passive investing is the new darling of many investors and much of the financial press.
 But just as a marathon isn’t decided by the final 100 yards alone, we believe the dismissal of active management based on recent performance alone could be imprudent.